Spooky Action at a Distance - Soul-Mates and Kindred Spirits

 |Photo by Martin Jones|

 Einstein called it "Spooky Action at a Distance."
 He had doubts, and those doubts spawned debate which continues today.
+Recently, though, scientists at the University of Glasgow have captured evidence of Bell Entanglement on camera.

 I'm gonna stretch this skeleton a bit and apply it to human connection.

 We've all heard twin stories - people formed from a split egg who claim special communication.
 There's Heartbreak Syndrome, a real condition which seems linked to people who die soon after the death of a spouse.
-We talk a lot of smack about Soul Mates; some of us think we've found one, and some of us don't believe in such things.
+We talk a lot about Soul Mates; some of us think we've found one, and some of us don't believe in such things.

-I think we can have many - it's just a matter of whether we locate them in this lifetime.
+I think we have many - it's just a matter of whether we locate them in this lifetime.
 When I tried to find support for my newly-formed Physics of Soul-Mates theory, I came up pretty dry.
 Most pop psychology focuses on chemistry and romantic love, of course.

 They aren't all going to be romances.
 They might not even be long-term friends, or friends at all; this is my theory, based on a few different experiences.
 Here's one:

 I once had a dream so vivid that I was awakened by the feel of a woman touching me on my shoulder.
-She wasn't integral to the the dream-plot, such as it was; more of a cameo appearance or even a commercial break.
-In the dream she looked me in my face, said something, and tapped me on my shoulder, almost like a push.
+She wasn't integral to the the dream-plot, more of a cameo appearance or even a commercial break.
+In the dream she looked me in my face, said something, and tapped me hard on my shoulder, almost like a push.
 When I woke, I didn't know what words she said, but I could still feel the impression of her fingertips on my skin.

 The next day I was working at the hotel front desk, and this same woman walked in the door.
 We made eye contact and I felt a brief shock - a buzzing of all my senses - for the smallest measurable sliver of time.

 "WELL.
 That was weird," she said.
 And then she checked in to the hotel, and we had no further conversation nor contact ever again.
 Other than my holding the keys to her room we had nothing in common, and I was content to leave it at that.
 You can't just ask somebody, "Hey, did I meet you in my dream yesterday?"
-Still, the thing happened.

 "Tell her I said Stop it.
 Just cut it out."
 And he marched away.
 I sent her an email to explain the message.
 And she knew what it meant.